MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/JavaLight.md

   (XXX welche fehlen noch???),
   which are omitted because there are many DSLs, where these are of no use.

+## Extension of JavaLight

 JavaLight is designed for _easy reuse_.

-1. It can be **extended** by domain specific constructs, such as
+It can be **extended** by domain specific constructs, such as
    1. special **statements** for message processing (`c?x; c!3+x`), or
    2. **statements** for testing such as Hoare-like `asserts` or pre/postconditions
    3. additional logical or otherwise interesting **expression** operators (`forall x in Set:`)
-2. Its **expressions** can be embedded as expression sublanguage in any other interesting domain specific language, such as Automata, Activity Diagrams, etc. (even MontiCore's primary language uses this).
-3. Its **statements** can also be embedded as sublanguage e.g. as actions in StateCharts.

-JavaLight is a strict subset of the Java programming language and thus can be mapped directly to itself when generating code for Java.
+   4. The omitted Java-special statements, such as eception handling can be addded through a predefined language library component.

 JavaLight is fully compatible with various expression language components that [MontiCore's library](XXXurlToMD-File) provides.
 These extensions can simply be added by MontiCore's language composition mechanism (see [Handbook](http://monticore.de/handbook.pdf)).

+## Embedding of JavaLight `Expression` or `Statement`

+JavaLight's **expressions** can be embedded as expression sublanguage in any other interesting domain specific language, such as Automata, Activity Diagrams, etc. (even MontiCore's primary language uses this).
+The **statements** can also be embedded as sublanguage e.g. as actions in StateCharts.

+JavaLight is a strict subset of the Java programming language and thus can be mapped directly to itself when generating code for Java.

 The grammar file is [`de.monticore.JavaLight`][JavaLight].

 ## Example
 ```
-public int print(String name) {
+public int print(String name, Set<Person> p) {
-  int a = 6 + name.length();
+  int a = 2 + name.length();
-  if(a < 42) {
+  if(a < p.size()) {
     System.out.println("Hello " + name);
   }
   return a;
 }
 ```
 The example shows a simple Java method with one parameter and three statements.
-Some statements (statements for exception handling, continue- and break-statement, etc.) are not supported.
-But is it possible to extend the language accordingly.
+Expressions are supported completely and from the statements only the Java specific forms for exception handling, continue- and break-statements are omitted.

 ## Parser
 - JavaLight is a component grammar.
 To gretrieve a parser it is to be embedded into a full grammar.